 Terry McLaughlin | A Kiss is Still a Kiss

 Clark Gable bidding Vivien Leigh farewell on a bridge outside Atlanta, Cary Grant and Eva Marie Saint seducing each other on a train--I love to sigh over kisses that hint about forever and last nearly as long.
-In Learning Curve, I splurged on an I-shouldn't-be-doing-this-but-I-can't-help-myself first kiss scene that spread across ten pages.
+In Learning Curve, I splurged on an I-shouldn't-

 Do I want to add a touch of go-for-broke passion to that first embrace?
 In Moonstruck, Nicolas Cage gets his message across when he upends the kitchen table before grabbing Cher.
 My hero in Maybe, Baby may not have knocked over the kitchen table, but he sweeps everything on it to the floor, pushes the heroine down on its surface, and sprawls over her before helping himself to a greedy gulp of a kiss.